ConstantineTU/Louvre/README.md

 # Project link [Louvre](https://constantinetu.github.io/Louvre/) (Desktop and mobile adaptive versions)

-### This landing page is a copy of the [Louvre](https://www.louvre.fr/en).
+### This landing page is a copy of the [Official Louvre](https://www.louvre.fr/en).
 This is my first major project with a huge number of different features.

 ***Used Technologies:***
 - HTML5